vinceimbat/vinceimbat/content/thoughts/walking is a metaphor for living.md

 To see the world, to experience it.
 Is living.

 Maintenance work is still living.
 But what comes after maintenance is a different kind of living—flourishing.
-When we are [[thoughts/walking]], we flourish.
+When we are [[walking]], we flourish.